Student Support Services

 Student Support Services at St. Mary’s are provided to assist students in reaching their full developmental and academic potential.
 The individual needs and learning style of each boy is considered while acknowledging that boys learn at different rates and in different ways.
 Our goal is to ensure that each student has equal access to the curriculum in a caring, supportive environment.
 Every student is encouraged to be a creative and critical thinker as a member of the school and the global community.
 Our teachers maintain a school environment that values all learners and fosters academic success.
 Student Support Services personnel work in collaboration to serve the whole school community.

-St. Mary’s does not have the facilities to serve children who have serious learning, emotional or physical disabilities, and all students are enrolled in mainstream classes.
+St. Mary’s does not have the facilities or resources to serve children who have serious learning, emotional or physical disabilities, and all students are enrolled in mainstream classes.
 Students must be able to learn in the mainstream classes with a minimum of special assistance.

 The school aims to provide an environment conducive to the promotion and maintenance of good health.
 A full-time nurse is available during the school day, and care is provided for any health-related condition which impairs learning.
 The nurse provides a liaison among the school, home, community agencies, physicians and other medical personnel.